dragonzone/dropwizard-hk2/README.md

 Then, update your health checks, metrics, and managed components to use the custom Jersey component marker interfaces:
 `InjectableHealthCheck`, `InjectableManaged`, `InjectableLifeCycle`, `InjectableLifeCycleListener`, `InjectableMetric`, or `InjectableMetricSet`.
 These are necessary for Jersey to identify the components as a valid Jersey component, and just extend the
-DropWizard interfaces of similar name:
+DropWizard interfaces of similar name.
+Here is an example health check:

     @Named("TestHealthCheck")
     public class TestInjectableHealthCheck extends InjectableHealthCheck {